Freddie Fallon

 I'd love to connect with someone who is doing research in similar areas and is open to a collaboration!
 But also I'd love to connect with anyone and am so excited to meet new people! :)

 My Laidlaw scholarship has been a great experience so far and has provided me many opportunities.
-Feel free to reach out with any questions or feedback of the scholarship!
+As the Advisory Board is designed to improve scholars experiences during your time with the Laidlaw scholarship, feel free to reach out to me with any questions or feedback or fill out this form:

 Hello!
 I am Mairéad, a PPE student at Durham University.
 I am really interested in social justice and how human rights are upheld/fail to be upheld.
 I have aspirations to work in the international human rights sector.
 I am excited to hear about other people's research and looking forward to being part of the 2024 cohort of research and leadership scholars!

 Outside of academics, I'm quite involved in some charity and activist work, particularly around the protection of refugee rights.
-I'm also big into netball and currently my college's club captain :)
+I'm also big into netball and run my college's team!

 Karina Maria Piotrowska